Miami Battery & Aggravated Battery Attorneys

-A person may also be charged with aggravated battery if the alleged victim was pregnant at the time of the alleged offense and the alleged offender knew or should have known that the victim was pregnant, whether or not a permanent disability, permanent disfigurement occurred or a deadly weapon was used in committing the battery.
+A person may also be charged with aggravated battery if the alleged victim was pregnant at the time of the alleged offense.
+Additionally, charges may increase if a weapon was used, a permanent disability was an outcome of the battery, or if they person accused of battery used a deadly weapon.

-Attorney for Battery and Aggravated Battery Charges in Miami, FL
+Attorney for Battery & Aggravated Battery Charges in Miami

-If you were arrested for Battery under F.S. § 784.03 or Aggravated Battery under F.S. § 784.045, then you should speak with a criminal defense attorney about your case.
+If you were arrested for battery under F.S. § 784.03 or aggravated battery under F.S. § 784.045, then you should speak with a Miami battery attorney about your case.
 A qualified attorney will be able to explain the charges against you and the potential penalties you face and can help you defend yourself.
 There may be possible defenses to the charge or other evidence may be available that leads to a reduction or dismissal of the charges.

-Hubbs Law is experienced in defending against battery and aggravated battery charges in the Miami area.
-E.J.
-Hubbs represents people throughout Miami-Dade County, including Hialeah, Miami Gardens, Miami Beach, Coral Gables, Kendall, Homestead, Doral, Pinecrest, North Miami and South Miami, as well as other communities all over the Miami area.
+Hubbs Law Firm is experienced in defending against battery and aggravated battery charges in the Miami area.
+Our founding attorney, E.J.
+Hubbs, represents people throughout Miami-Dade County, including Hialeah, Miami Gardens, Miami Beach, Coral Gables, Kendall, Homestead, Doral, Pinecrest, North Miami and South Miami, as well as other communities all over the Miami area.

-today to schedule an appointment with our knowledgeable attorney, who will explain all the aspects of your battery case, including possible defenses that may apply.
-Your initial consultation is free.
-Call Hubbs Law today at (305) 665-9040
+Contact Hubbs Law Firm at (305) 570-4802 today to schedule an appointment with our knowledgeable attorneys.
+We can explain all the aspects of your battery case, including possible defenses that may apply.

-Depending on the circumstances of an alleged battery, the crime may be charged as "simple" battery, a first-degree misdemeanor, or aggravated battery, a much more serious second-degree felony.
+Depending on the circumstances of an alleged battery, the crime may be charged as simple battery, a first-degree misdemeanor, or as aggravated battery, a much more serious second-degree felony.

 The Florida Statutes, Title XLVI, Chapter 784, § 784.03 defines "battery" as when a person: